RidhimaGupta4/AB-Testing-Case-Study/README.md

 **Recommended follow-up actions:**

 Hold back 5% of traffic on the old design for 30 days post-launch to catch any regression that does not show up immediately.
-New users showed a smaller, non-significant lift (+9.6% vs +26.9% for returning users) — the simplified checkout may assume familiarity with the site that new users do not yet have.
+New users showed a smaller, non-significant lift (+9.6% vs +26.9% for returning users), the simplified checkout may assume familiarity with the site that new users do not yet have.
 A dedicated new-user onboarding test should follow.
 Tablet users also showed the smallest lift (+12.9%), which likely reflects a responsive design issue worth investigating separately.

 ---